Preranaagodse/test/README.md

 # test
-this is a dummy repository
+This is a dummy repository.
+This is dummy commit.